DavidHall248/personal-blog/content/tempeh-forever.md

 Attempt 1: I soaked garbanzo beans for ~12 hours, and then tried to massage the hulls off because the tempeh mold can't penetrate hulls.
 I couldn't really get the hulls off and none of the methods mentioned online helped at all.
 So I made hummus!!

 Attempt 2: This time I used 2 lb. of chana dal from an Indian market because it comes already hulled and split.
 I cooked them, without soaking, until they were slightly less than al dente, which was ~18 minutes.
 I let them cool and dry, then added 3 Tbsp. of tempeh starter.
 I put it in the tray, then sealed the tray with foil and poked holes in the foil for airflow.
 I put it in the incubator at 90 F. About 9 hours later, I notice the lightbulb has been on in the incubator for a very long time.
 The controller screen appears frozen, and I realize the controller has glitched and stopped running with the lightbulb on.
 When I restart the controller, it reads 140 degrees.
-I let it keep running overnight out of curiosity, even though 140 is definitely enough to kill the mold, and it looked like this in the morning:
+I let it keep running overnight out of curiosity, even though 140 is definitely enough to kill the mold, and it looked like this in the morning, with an obvious zone of heat death in the bottom right:

 <img src="{static}/images/tempeh_fried.png" alt="Fried" width="300">